OSAS/community-website/source/blog/2014-11-14-upcoming-events-and-calls-for-papers.html.md

 ## DevConf.cz

-Just a few days from FOSDEM, and a hop, skip, and jump over to Brno &ndash; [DevConf.cz](http://www.devconf.cz/) will be bringing about 1,000 developers, quality engineers, system administrators, and users from the Fedora, JBoss, and Red Hat communities.
+Just a few days from FOSDEM, and a hop, skip, and jump over to Brno – [DevConf.cz](http://www.devconf.cz/) will be bringing about 1,000 developers, quality engineers, system administrators, and users from the Fedora, JBoss, and Red Hat communities.

 The DevConf.cz [call for participation](http://www.devconf.cz/cfp) is open through December 1st.